mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 Layers can be created using the block `@layer` at-rule.
 If an `@layer` at-rule is followed by an identifier and a block of styles, the identifier is used to name the layer, and the styles in this at-rule are added to the layer's styles.
 If a layer with the specified name does not already exist, a new layer will be created.
 If a layer with the specified name already exists, the styles are added to the previously existing layer.
 If no name is specified while creating a block of styles using `@layer`, the styles in the at-rule will be added to a new anonymous layer.

-In the example below, we've used four block and one inline `@layer` at-rules.
+In the example below, we've used four `@layer` block at-rules and one `@layer` statement at-rule.
 This CSS does the following in the order listed:

 1. Creates a named `layout` layer
 2. Creates an unnamed, anonymous layer